 Year 1 and 2 pupils have two sessions each week with Kimberley Arnold, who spent over 10 years in the West End appearing in shows such as Cats and Phantom of the Opera.
 She introduces them to self-expression and improvisation in drama and body awareness and movement in dance.

-The Prep School games staff take all pupils in Years 1 and 2 for 2 hours each week.
+The Prep School games staff take all pupils in Years 1 and 2 for two hours each week.
 A carousel of gymnastics, ball skills and games ensure that pupils have every opportunity to get the very best start.
 Additionally, all Pre-Prep pupils receive tennis coaching in small groups throughout the year with full-time tennis coach Emma-Claire Parkin-Bowes.

 It must be every 5 year old’s dream, to change into games kit after lunch every day and enjoy a rich tapestry of practical hands-on activity, in which nothing is left to chance.
 These are the children who will define the 21st Century and may live to see the 22nd.
 They deserve the very best start possible.